SockDrawer/SockBot/docs/configuration.md

 SockBot is configured via a JSON or YAML configuration file.
 The configuration consists of two dictionaries, one core configuration dictionary and one plugin configuration dictionary.

-Core configuration options are fixed and can be found described in the API codumentation for [defaultConfig].
+Core configuration options are fixed and can be found described in the API documentation for [defaultConfig].
 Plugin configuration options are determined by the individual plugins and will vary from plugin to plugin.

 [defaultConfig]: api/config/#defaultConfig

 ## Core Configuration
 Core configuration sets options for the entire bot, such as username/password to login as and what forum to log in to.
-The following options are recognized by sockbot as core configuriation:
+The following options are recognized by sockbot as core configuration:

 | Option               | Type           | Required | Default                          |
 |----------------------|----------------|----------|----------------------------------|